krishangpatney/Fruit-Cocktail/src/readme.md

 ### Requirements

-List the all of the pre-requisites software required to set up your project (e.g. compilers, packages, libraries, OS, hardware)

-For example:

-* Python 3.7
-* Packages: listed in `requirements.txt`
-* Tested on Windows 10

-or another example:

-* Requires Raspberry Pi 3
+* A valid Azure Cloud Subscription.
-* a Linux host machine with the `arm-none-eabi` toolchain (at least version `x.xx`) installed
+* A Linux host machine with the Terraform and Azure CLI installed and configured.
-* a working LuaJIT installation > 2.1.0
+* A machine with Jupyter Notebooks installed.

 ### Build steps

-List the steps required to build software.

-Hopefully something simple like `pip install -e .` or `make` or `cd build; cmake ..`.
-In some cases you may have much more involved setup required.

-### Test steps

-List steps needed to show your software works.
-This might be running a test suite, or just starting the program; but something that could be used to verify your code is working correctly.

-Examples:

-* Run automated tests by running `pytest`
-* Start the software by running `bin/editor.exe` and opening the file `examples/example_01.bin`
+There is no need to build Terraform code, in some cases you may have to give permissions to the *.sh files.

+To run the code, you will have to go within .tfvar files and change subscription ID's and also tokens for files where cloud storage is required.
+You can simply run the bash file once the file's have been configured.